ayshajaved/Google-Solution-Challenge-2025/SolutionChallengeSteps/5_DefiningTheSolution.md

 **Pro Tip**: Sketch a quick flowchart or app screen on paper—does it feel doable and exciting?

 **Example Choice**:
-- Idea: App with flood alerts (SDG 13).
+- Idea: App with flood alerts
 - Why?
 Feasible with Firebase for alerts, Google Maps for locations, and my basic coding skills.

 ---